 JAY MAA DURGA.
 Do come early next year with your bundle of Grace and gifts.

-May this ending pave way for new possibilities to spread more love around.
+May this ending pave the way for new possibilities to spread more love around.
 We are forever grateful to the kind-hearted persons who shared their unconditional love with us.

 Shubho Bijaya and happy Dussera to ALL!!!